nihole/infmodel/README.md

 # infmodel

-__n[0]__ - some initial essential number of infected.
+__n[0]__ - some initial essential number of infected people.
 We consider this number as a beginning of pandemic.

 __n[0], n[1], n[2], ... n[k] ...__ - the sequence of the number of infected people in time